 BWL offers customers the ability to generate their own electricity and support renewable energy.
-The company’s distributed generation program enables customers to install a renewable energy system, connect to the electric utility grid and send electricity back to the grid at times when their generation exceeds their own use and receive a defined level of compensation associated with the electricity sent back to the grid.
+The company’s distributed generation program enables customers to install a renewable energy system, connect to the electric utility grid and send electricity back to the grid at times when their generation exceeds their own use and receive compensation associated with the electricity sent back to the grid.

 For questions regarding solar electricity for your home or business, or to receive more information on BWL’s new distributed generation program, email firstname.lastname@example.org or call 800-573-3503.

 Step One: Find out if solar is right for you

 First, contact BWL to discuss the size of the system you are considering, prior to purchasing any equipment or beginning the installation process.
 Email email@example.com or call 800-573-3503 for more information.

 Step Two: Make your home or business energy-efficient

 Your best savings will always be the energy you don’t use.
 To maximize the benefits of your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency in your home or business.
 Learn more about saving energy and money in your home, as well as rebates and incentives available through BWL’s Energy Savers program.

 Step Three: Making the purchase

 You’ve passed our informational quiz, analyzed the savings potential of installing a solar power system and taken steps to make your home more energy efficient.
 Now it’s time to begin.

 Selecting a contractor

 With solar power becoming more available, equipment costs are declining.
 Installed system costs can be as little as $3 per watt or perhaps even less.
 Financing through Michigan Saves is available for qualifying solar PV systems.
 Beware of zero money down solar financing agreements, as they will often leave you paying more for your monthly electrical bills, especially in the winter when there are fewer hours of daylight (see Selecting a Solar Contractor for more information on properly assessing costs of a solar power system).